dickensc/Hyper2020/README.md

  An updated version of HyPER was used to develop a Fairness-aware Hybrid Recommender System which utilized only squared hinge-loss potentials.
  See *Golnoosh Farnadi and Kouki, Pigi and Spencer K. Thompson and Sriram Srinivasan and Lise Getoor 2018*

- Lastly, a comparison between the two approaches was performed in January 2020 showing little difference infering with linear or quadratic potentials.
+ Lastly, a comparison between three approaches was performed in January 2020 showing the differences between infering with linear or quadratic potentials.
  See [link](https://docs.google.com/spreadsheets/d/1-n_3-3ZeKUQZpC87DnU-oHFe5Vw_20EBBo12uTWHNPk/edit#gid=0)